bpow/regions-poorly-covered/README.md

 * `-t <threads>`

-  Number of threads to use in DepthOfCoverage (defaults to 1, but should scale well to more threads...)
+  Number of threads to use in DepthOfCoverage (defaults to 1, but should scale well to more threads...).

+  **WARNING:** if the value for `threads` is set too high, then you may get a java exception about too many files being open.
+I use 4 threads for 200 samples on a cluster without difficulty.

 * `-g <gatk.jar>`